How to Make Money on Pinterest (Without Spending Any)

 Screenshot of Pinterest’s Link to Pinterest settings showing how to claim Instagram accounts and websites for analytics and branding.

-Make sure to include relevant keywords organically throughout your account.
-Include Pinterest keywords in your bio, board descriptions, and pins.
-Do not stuff keywords unnaturally, as this can hurt your reach and be flagged as spam.
+Make sure to include relevant keywords organically in your bio, board descriptions, and pin titles.
+Do not stuff keywords unnaturally, Pinterest’s algorithm can flag it as spam and suppress your reach.

 Pinterest Trends is a free tool that helps you discover popular search terms and understand what your audience is currently interested in.
 Using this data to guide your titles, descriptions, and content topics can help your pins stay visible longer and perform better over time.